smaranjitghose/streamlit_course/Module 6/Module 6.md

 #### **Mini Project**

-Jake has been tracking his steps, workouts, calories, and sleep for months but feels like he's making no progress.
+Karan has been tracking his steps, workouts, calories, and sleep for months but feels like he's making no progress.
 His fitness app shows basic daily numbers, but he can't see if his efforts are actually working or how his different health metrics connect to each other.
-Without clear insights into patterns and trends, Jake feels discouraged and unsure if his routine is effective.
-A comprehensive fitness dashboard would reveal the hidden progress in Jake's data and show him which habits have the biggest impact on his overall wellness.
+Without clear insights into patterns and trends, Karan feels discouraged and unsure if his routine is effective.
+A comprehensive fitness dashboard would reveal the hidden progress in Karan's data and show him which habits have the biggest impact on his overall wellness.

 ##### **Project Setup**